mrrogercampbell/intro-to-react-lesson/README.md

 ```

 ### Prompt 2: Working with Props
-In the `React` project you create in `Prompt 1`, please fullfil the requirements below:
+In the `React` project you created in `Prompt 1`, please fullfil the requirements below:
-- Create a components directory
+- Create a directory named `components`
+- Inside the components directory create another directory called Prompt 2
-- Inside the components directory create two `Class` components:
+- Inside of the Prompt 2 directory create two `Class` components:
   1. SongData
   2. SingThatSing
 - In the `SongData` component declare the three following variables: